ScilifelabDataCentre/pathogens-portal/content/english/support_services/tutorial_ena/tutorial_ena_subroute2.md

 {{< tutorial_ena_subroute2_upload >}}

-For other options to upload, more detailed instructions, or troubleshooting, please see [this section of ENA's tutorial](https://ena-docs.readthedocs.io/en/latest/submit/fileprep/upload.html).
+For other options to upload, more detailed instructions, or troubleshooting, please see [ENA documentation on Uploading Files](https://ena-docs.readthedocs.io/en/latest/submit/fileprep/upload.html).

 **Note**: Always keep a local copy of the uploaded files until the files have been successfully submitted and archived.
 The ENA dropbox is a temporary transit area and is not backed up.